ch4og/nixcybersec/README.md

 #### List of tools

-To get list of tools you can use `echo $sectools` command.
+To get list of tools you can use `echo -e $sectools` command.

 #### Categories